Sathyam Paranja Viswasikkuvo

 Sathyam Paranja Viswasikkuvo is a 2019 Indian Malayalam-language family drama film directed by G. Prajith and written by Sajeev Pazhoor.
 The film stars Biju Menon and Samvrutha Sunil, with Alencier Ley Lopez, Sudhi Koppa, Dinesh Prabhakar, and Mangal in supporting roles.
 It was released on 12 July 2019 to positive reviews from critics.

 Plot

 Suni is a daily wage worker who lives in a modest house with his wife, Geetha, and their daughter.
 Geetha had left her home to be with Suni and is pretty sad about her husband's drinking habit.

-One night Suni finds a lorry that has just met with an accident.
+One night, Suni finds a lorry that had just been in an accident.
 He is excited seeing that the lorry is carrying bottles of foreign liquor.
 He calls his friends and they decide to loot some boxes of liquor.
-Their troubles start from then on.
+Their troubles start from there.